Economic, Health, and Gender Justice

 Gender

-People of all gender identities are made in the image of God, and that means that they must be valued as such.
+Women and girls are also made in the image of God, and that means they must be valued as such.
 Church and Society will continue to advocate and strengthen families, congregations and communities in support of gender justice.